crozone/ScrapeMonet/README.md

 ## Under the hood

-ScrapeMonet uses WebClient to download all web resources used during the scrape.
-JSON.NET is used to process the json gif lists that cachemonet uses.
-The scraper relies heavily on the asynchronous programming features (Task and async) only available in C# 5+ and .NET 4.5+ , however this allows it to easily perform all web downloads with a large amount of parallelism.
+ScrapeMonet uses HttpClient to download all web resources found during the scrape.
+Resource paths are parsed out of the json resource blobs that cachemonet uses.
+Downloads occur in parallel to speed up scraping.